Shopify & E-commerce

 • Responsive images: Implement srcset for optimal image quality per device

-2. Optimize speed
+2. Optimise speed

 Core Web Vitals are crucial for both SEO and user experience.
 These metrics are becoming increasingly important for local SEO in Belgium: